janneyow/FERL/README.md

 Control, planning, and learning system for human-robot interaction with a JACO2 7DOF robotic arm.
 Supports learning rewards from physical corrections, as well as learning new reward features.

 ## Dependencies
-* Ubuntu 14.04, ROS Indigo, OpenRAVE, Python 2.7
+* Ubuntu 20.04, ROS Noetic, Python 3, PyBullet/MujocoPy
 * or_trajopt, or_urdf, or_rviz, prpy, pr_ordata
 * kinova-ros
 * fcl